 The Arnott’s Steam Biscuit Factory was established in Newcastle in 1875 to produce a range of plain and sweet biscuits and cakes.
 By 1882 the company was sending biscuits to Sydney by ship, then, by the end of the decade, by road.
 In 1894 the first Sydney factory began operations.

-Arnott’s continued as a family-run business into the 1960s, expanding by consolidating with other well-known baked goods businesses including Adelaide’s Motteram & Menz, Western Australia’s Mills & Ware, Queensland’s Morrow, and Melbourne’s Brockhoff Biscuits and Swallow & Ariell.
+Arnott’s continued as a family-run business into the 1960s, expanding by consolidating with other well-known baked goods businesses including Adelaide’s Motteram & Menz, Western Australia’s Mills & Ware, Queensland’s Morrow, and Melbourne’s Brockhoff Biscuits, Swallow & Ariell and Guest’s.
 It became a public company in 1970 and in the 1980s the Campbell’s Soup Company acquired a 14 per cent share.

 Over following decades, Campbell’s gradually increased its holding until, in 1997, the American company gained full control.
 In the mid-2000s Arnott’s claimed to hold more than 70 per cent of the Australian market with its products found in 97 per cent of Australian homes.